dpw/node-buffer-more-ints/README.md

 same arguments as the standard ones on Buffer:

     $ node
-    > require('buffer-more-ints')
+    > var moreints = require('buffer-more-ints')
     {}
-    > new Buffer("0000deadbeef0000", "hex").readInt64BE(0).toString(16)
+    > moreints.readInt64BE(new Buffer("0000deadbeef0000", "hex")).toString(16)
     'deadbeef0000'

+The additional functions will be patched into `Buffer.prototype` if you require `'buffer-more-ints/polyfill'`:

+    $ node
+    > require('buffer-more-ints/polyfill')
+    {}
+    > new Buffer("0000deadbeef0000", "hex").readInt64BE().toString(16)
+    'deadbeef0000'

-buffer-more-ints also adds functions `readIntBE`, `writeIntBE`, and their LE and UInt counterparts, which take an initial argument giving the width of the integer in bytes:
+buffer-more-ints/polyfill also adds methods `readIntBE`, `writeIntBE`, and their LE and UInt counterparts, which take an initial argument giving the width of the integer in bytes:

     > var b = new Buffer(3);
     > b.writeIntLE(3, -123456, 0);